andrevidela/andrevidela.github.io/_posts/2025-01-11-program-pipelines.idr.md

 ---
 layout: post
-title: Pipelined Programs Using Dependent Types
+title: Programing Pipelines Using Dependent Types
 date: 2025-01-11 14:57:00
-description: A data structure to represent programming pipelines
+description: "Sometimes, writing a large program is conceptually as simple as translating from a big unstructured input into a more and more structured output.
+In this post, we present a data structure to talk about such programs and demonstrate its use and flexbility using a single-pass compiler as case-study."
-tags: dependent-types idris programming pipeline
+tags: dependent-types idris programming software-engineering
 featured: true
 ---
 <!-- idris